agourlay/dlm/README.md

 ```
 ./dlm --help
-dlm x.x.x
-Arnaud Gourlay <arnaud.gourlay@gmail.com>
 Minimal download manager

-USAGE:
-    dlm [OPTIONS] --maxConcurrentDownloads <maxConcurrentDownloads> --inputFile <inputFile> --outputDir <outputDir>
+Usage: dlm [OPTIONS] --maxConcurrentDownloads <maxConcurrentDownloads> --inputFile <inputFile> --outputDir <outputDir>

-OPTIONS:
-    -h, --help
-            Print help information
+Options:
+  -M, --maxConcurrentDownloads <maxConcurrentDownloads>
+          used to limit the number of downloads in flight
   -i, --inputFile <inputFile>
           input file with links

-    -M, --maxConcurrentDownloads <maxConcurrentDownloads>
-            used to limit the number of downloads in flight

   -o, --outputDir <outputDir>
           output directory for downloads
+  -U, --userAgent <userAgent>
+          User-Agent header to be used by the HTTP client
+      --randomUserAgent
+          sets up a random User-Agent header to be used by the HTTP client
       --proxy <proxy>
           configure the HTTP client to use a proxy
   -r, --retry <retry>
           configure the number of retries in case of network error [default: 10]

-        --randomUserAgent
-            sets up a random User-Agent header to be used by the HTTP client

-    -U, --userAgent <userAgent>
-            User-Agent header to be used by the HTTP client
+  -h, --help
+          Print help information
   -V, --version
           Print version information

 ```